mendix/docs/content/refguide/ibm/ibm-watson-connector.md

 #### 7.3.4 Variable (Boolean)

 The action returns *true* if the delete request is accepted.
-Otherwise it returns *false*.
+Otherwise it throws an error.

 {{% alert type="info" %}}
 You cannot delete an IBM default classifier, for example *default*, *food*, or *explicit*.